Spring Boot User Registration and Login Example Tutorial

 }

 The @GetMapping("/index") annotation on the home() method maps HTTP GET requests to the /index URL path to this method.
 When a user makes a GET request to this URL path, the home() method is executed.
-This method returns the String "index", which is the name of a view template that will be resolved by the Spring framework's view resolver.
+This method returns the String "index", the name of a view template that will be resolved by the Spring framework's view resolver.

 Thymeleaf Template - Index.html